-My name is Sharon Tsang de Lyster, and I'm an independent researcher for design and craft practices in developmental contexts and the founder of studio Narrative Made.
-I work with grassroots artisan communities, brands and non-profits to plan, organize and direct effective cultural design programs that encourage quality production, ethical sourcing and respectful storytelling.
-I hold a Master’s in Museums, Heritage and Material Culture Studies at SOAS, University of London.
+My name is Sharon Tsang de Lyster.
+I am a cultural geographer and design anthropologist working at the intersection of cultural studies, mobilities, design, and development studies.
+As the founder of studio Narrative Made and The Textile Atlas, I work with grassroots artisan communities, brands and non-profits to plan, organise and direct effective cultural design programs that encourage quality production, ethical sourcing and respectful storytelling.
+I hold a Master's in Museums, Heritage and Material Culture Studies at SOAS, University of London and am currently a PhD student in Human Geography at the University of Hong Kong and King's College London.

-In 2015, I founded Narrative Made studio engaging in projects with an interest in design, cultural heritage and craft knowledge for sustainable development.
+In 2015, I founded Narrative Made studio to engage projects with an interest in design, cultural heritage and craft knowledge for sustainable development.

 • The Textile Atlas is an accessible digital knowledge platform that presents traditional textiles through local and global perspectives, highlighting artisan’s voices/practices and encouraging creative connections within the field of interest.
 Launched by Sharon Tsang-de Lyster of Narrative Made in 2017, The Textile Atlas takes on a holistic approach by incorporating field experience in both the private and public sectors, bridging the gap between local artisans, academia, and design businesses to enable new opportunities and articulate meaningful relationships based on unique cultural resources.